Oligocene: Eocene-Oligocene transition and Oi1 event

 The best terrestrial record of Oligocene climate comes from North America, where temperatures dropped by 7 to 11 C-change in the earliest Oligocene.
 This change is seen from Alaska to the Gulf Coast.
 Upper Eocene paleosols reflect annual precipitation of over a meter of rain, but early Oligocene precipitation was less than half this.
 In central North America, the cooling was by 8.2 ± 3.1 °C over a period of 400,000 years, though there is little indication of significant increase in aridity during this interval.
 Ice-rafted debris in the Norwegian-Greenland Sea indicated that glaciers had appeared in Greenland by the start of the Oligocene.

 Continental ice sheets in Antarctica reached sea level during the transition.
 Glacially rafted debris of early Oligocene age in the Weddell Sea and Kerguelen Plateau, in combination with Oi1 isotope shift, provides unambiguous evidence of a continental ice sheet on Antarctica by the early Oligocene.

 The causes of the Eocene-Oligocene transition are not yet fully understood.

 The timing is wrong for this to be caused either by known impact events or by the volcanic activity on the Ethiopean Plateau.
 Two other possible drivers of climate change, not mutually exclusive, have been proposed.
 The first is thermal isolation of the continent of Antarctica by development of the Antarctic Circumpolar Current.
 Deep sea cores from south of New Zealand suggest that cold deep-sea currents were present by the early Oligocene.
 However, the timing of this event remains controversial.
 The other possibility, for which there is considerable evidence, is a drop in atmospheric carbon dioxide levels (pCO2) during the transition.
 The pCO2 is estimated to have dropped just before the transition, to 760 ppm at the peak of ice sheet growth, then rebounded slightly before resuming a more gradual fall.
-Climate modeling suggests that glaciation of Antarctica took placed only when pCO2 dropped below a critical threshold value.
+Climate modeling suggests that glaciation of Antarctica took place only when pCO2 dropped below a critical threshold value.

+Brachiopod oxygen isotope ratios from New Zealand suggest that a proto-Subtropical Convergence developed during the Early Oligocene, with northern New Zealand being subtropical and southern and eastern New Zealand being cooled by cold, subantarctic water.